Yuran-Li/TF-Regen/README.md

-# TF-Regen
+# code-release

-Code for **"Rethinking Verification–and-Rectification in LLM: A Training-Free Regeneration Paradigm via Contrastive Reflection Memory"**.
+Code for submission.

 ## Setup